 With An Oversized Coat

 In case you didn’t get the memo, tall boots are one of the leading footwear trends for the Fall/Winter 2022 season.
-When picking out a wedge boot that’s knee-high or taller, Mytheresa’s VP of Fashion Buying Tiffany Hsu recommends sticking to either thigh-high or patent wedge boots that feel slick but not outdated.
+When picking out a wedge boot that’s knee-high or taller, Mytheresa’s Fashion Buying Director Tiffany Hsu recommends sticking to either thigh-high or patent wedge boots that feel slick but not outdated.
 “You could pair them with an oversized coat or blazer to create a sophisticated silhouette,” she adds.

 With A Knitted Maxi Dress

 Another trend to keep on your radar this fall (and beyond) is sweater dresses.
-Check off two trends in one go by pairing your favorite with wedge ankle boots — like this pair from Off-White that provides just enough edge without overpowering the look.
+Check off two trends in one go by pairing your favorite with wedge ankle boots — like this pair from Vince that provides just enough edge without overpowering the look.

 With Tweedy Co-Ords

 Ask any fashion insider and they’ll immediately tell you that a set of tailored, tweedy co-ords makes for a foolproof outfit that’s polished and incredibly easy to put together.
-Should you want to spice up the look, a pair of paper-white wedge boots will do the trick.
+Should you want to spice up the look, a pair of white wedge boots will do the trick.